sangeethak15-AI/simplewebserver/README.md

 # Developing a Simple Webserver
 ## AIM:
-To develop a simple webserver to disply top five programming languages.
+To develop a simple webserver to display top five programming languages.

 ## DESIGN STEPS:
 ### Step 1: